 Be difference makers, Garden Spot… be respectful… live in a way that others will become better people through having known you.

-It is hard to believe that we are almost done with our first full month of school… man, how time flies!
+It is hard to believe that we are almost done with our third week of school… man, how time flies!
 It has been a pleasure getting to be around all of you again, and we thank you for an awesome start to the school year.
-I wanted to especially thank each of you for how well you have welcomed the Class of 2020, our students who transferred in from other schools, and our foreign exchange students.
+I wanted to especially thank each of you for how well you have welcomed the Class of 2022, our students who transferred in from other schools, and our foreign exchange students.
 Your kindness and character shine in your actions, and they are a large part of what makes our school so wonderful.

 I challenge each of you to be leaders, and to make a difference in this world.
 Each of you have it in you to do great things, the question is whether you will find ways to get the job done, or make excuses for why it was not possible.
 Great leaders find a way to do what is necessary to get the job done.
 Be leaders… live your life in a way that draws others to you… treat others well, do what is right, and refuse to give up – even when things are tough… by doing those things, you will be a leader that others will follow, and you will be able to hold your head high knowing that you are making a difference in this world.
 Keep rockin’, Spartans!

 On the afternoon of May 3rd, Garden Spot High School Students had the opportunity to witness a mock vehicle crash simulation put on by members of the New Holland Police Department, local fire companies, and EMS.
 Several of our own Garden Spot Performing Art actors and actresses played the role of crash victims.
 A MedEvac helicopter even made an appearance.

 The goal of the simulation was to display the dangers and real-life consequences of driving under the influence and driving while distracted.